RichardKameri/FINAL_PROJECT_SENTIMENT_ANALYSISNT-/README.md

 Class Imbalance: While evaluating the models, it's evident that there is some class imbalance, especially for the neutral class (label 0), which had very few instances.
 This can impact the model's ability to correctly predict this class.

 Model Selection: It's important to choose a model that aligns with the specific goals of the sentiment analysis task.
-In this case, Logistic Regression proved to be effective, but other models like Decision Trees, Random Forest, Support Vector Machines (SVM), and XGBoost were also explored.
+In this case, Logistic Regression proved to be effective, but other models like Decision Trees, Random Forest, Support Vector Machines (SVM),  were also explored.

 Model Improvement: Different models were used to check for potential improvements in performance.
 For example, Random Forest and XGBoost were used to address potential weaknesses in Decision Trees, and SVM was used as another classification approach.